 Suppliers are the parties that provide your company with the resources needed to produce or sell your final products.
 They are important external factors to take into account since suppliers have the potential to raise prices and/or reduce the quality of the purchased inputs.
 It is therefore key to keep good ties with suppliers or spread risk by having multiple suppliers to choose from.

 Competitors are the parties that fight over the same pieces of market share as your company by targeting similar customers with similar products or services.
-However, companies often view competition way too narrow thereby failing to foresee upcoming threats.
+However, companies often view competition way too narrowly thereby failing to foresee upcoming threats.
 Most people would agree that two airline companies with the same destinations are considered competitors.
 Railroad companies with international high-speed trains, on the other hand, are often not included in the competitor analysis even though they fulfill the same customer need: traveling.

 “A player is your competitor if customers value your product less when they have the other player’s product

 “A player is your competitor if it’s less attractive for a supplier to provide resources to you when it’s also supplying the other player than when it’s supplying you alone.”